linrunner/tlp-doc/features.rst

 Features
 ********
-TLP is a feature-rich utility for Linux, saving laptop battery power without the need to delve deeper into technical details.
+TLP is a feature-rich command line utility for Linux, saving laptop battery power without the need to delve deeper into technical details.

 TLP's default settings are already optimized for battery life, so you may just install and forget it.
 Nevertheless TLP is highly customizable to fulfil your